Signiant/aws-monitor-ecs-service/README.md

 # Prerequisites
 * Docker must be installed
-* A [config file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) containing profiles needs to be configured for the AWS CLI
+* Either an AWS role (if running on EC2) or an access key/secret key

 # Usage

 The easiest way to run the tool is from docker (because docker rocks).
-You will need to bind mount the AWS config file and pass in variables specific to the ECS service you want to affect
+You will need to  pass in variables specific to the ECS service you want to affect

 ```bash
 docker pull signiant/monitor-ecs-service